VuongHuy2k1/HT-MP3/README.md

 This is a graduation thesis project at the University of Transport

+Built with the MERN stack (MongoDB, Express, React and NodeJS).

 ## Installation
 Use the package manager [NPM](https://www.npmjs.com/) to install.